thompson0012/PyEmits/README.md

 - forecasting
 - prediction/simulation
-- data prepration
+- data preparation
 - cleansing
 - anomaly detection
-- descriptive data analysis/exploratory data analysis
+- descriptive data analysis/exploratory data analysis/data profile
-- data ETL pipeline scripts
+- data processing and ETL pipeline scripts

 each new business unit shall build the following wheels again and again

-## if you are facing these problems, Pyemits is fit to you
+## if you are facing these problems, then Pyemits is fit for you
-1. data pipeline
+1. data processing and ETL pipeline
     1. extraction
     2. transformation
         1. cleansing